Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Experimental Results

 \subsection{Experiment 2: Tabular State Generalisation}

-In this experiment, we introduce a novel environment called MetaGrid, which is designed to test state and reward generalisation.
-MetaGrid is a navigational grid-world constructed from structured \(7 \times 7\) building blocks that can be combined randomly to create novel state spaces while preserving certain areas of local structure.
-The agent is provided with a \(7 \times 7\) window of observation, consistent with our other grid-worlds.
-For more detailed information on MetaGrid, see Appendix~\ref{app:envs}.
+In this experiment, we evaluate FraCOs in a novel environment called MetaGrid, designed to test state generalisation.
+MetaGrid is a navigational grid-world constructed from structured \(7 \times 7\) building blocks, which can be combined in various ways to create novel state spaces while preserving areas of local structure.
+The agent observes the environment through a \(7 \times 7\) window, consistent with our other grid-world environments.
+For more details on MetaGrid, refer to Appendix~\ref{app:envs}.

-At each hierarchy level, 20 FraCOs are learned from 100 randomly generated \(14 \times 14\) MetaGrid tasks.
-A task in this experiment corresponds to a differnt space space $S$ and reward location $R$.
-For each hierarchy level, a separate agent is created, and their policies over options are reset.
-These agents are then evaluated in previously unseen \(14 \times 14\) domains and larger \(21 \times 21\) domains.
-Periodic evaluation episodes are conducted during training to track performance, results are shown in Figure~\ref{fig:tabstategen}.
-These results also demonstrate an increase in the rate of learning as the hierarchy depth increases.
+During the \textbf{FraCOs discovery phase}, a tabular Q-learning agent is trained at each hierarchy level on 100 randomly generated \(14 \times 14\) MetaGrid tasks.
+A task in this experiment corresponds to a unique state space $S$ and reward location $R$.
+After training, 20 FraCOs are extracted from final trajectories and incorporated into the action space.

+In the \textbf{evaluation phase}, for each hierarchy level, a separate agent is created.
+These agents are then trained in two settings: (1) previously unseen \(14 \times 14\) domains and (2) larger \(21 \times 21\) domains.
+Periodic evaluation episodes are conducted during training to track performance.
+As shown in Figure~\ref{fig:tabstategen}, these results also demonstrate that the rate of learning increases with deeper hierarchies.